vaiosstyl/bibook/bibook/pairwise/alignment_intro.md

 #### Definition

 Semi-global alignment, also known as glocal alignment, seeks an optimal alignment for one sequence within the other, allowing for overhangs at either end of the shorter sequence without penalty.
-This method combines aspects of both global and local alignments, ensuring alignment across the full length of one sequence while allowing extensions in the other.
+This method combines aspects of both global and local alignments, ensuring alignment across the entire length of one sequence while allowing extensions in the other.

 #### Use Case